thinc-org/awesome-stack/src/pages/things/charmbracelet-bubbletea.md

   - terminal
   - frontend

-desc: Bubble Tea is a fun, functional and stateful way to build terminal apps using the Elm Architecture.
+desc: "Bubble Tea is a fun, functional and stateful way to build terminal apps using the Elm Architecture."

-by: onfirebyte
+by: "onfirebyte"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---